-In connection with the \$62.5 Million Revolver, we entered into a Fee and Reimbursement Agreement with MidOcean, Freshpet Investors LLC, an entity related to Charles A. Norris, our Chairman of the Board of Directors, Richard Thompson, our Chief Executive Officer, and Richard Kassar, our Chief Financial Officer, each a guarantor of a portion of the \$62.5 Million Revolver.
-MidOcean, an entity related to Charles A. Norris, Richard Thompson and Richard Kassar guarantee \$32.9 million, \$4.3 million, \$0.3 million and \$0.7 million, respectively.
+In connection with the \$62.5 Million Revolver, we entered into a Fee and Reimbursement Agreement with MidOcean, Freshpet Investors, LLC, Richard Thompson, our Chief Executive Officer, and Richard Kassar, our Chief Financial Officer, each a guarantor of a portion of the \$62.5 Million Revolver.
 The agreement stipulates that we will pay each guarantor a contingent fee equal to 10% per annum of the amount that each guarantor has committed to guarantee.
 Payments are to be made in the form of newly issued shares of Series C Preferred Stock at the price of \$5.25 per share.
 The fee accrues only from and after the date that the guarantor enters into the guarantee, and if at any time any guarantor's obligation is terminated in full or in part, the fee continues to accrue only with respect to the amount, if any, of such guarantor's remaining commitment under the credit agreement governing the \$62.5 Million Revolver.
-The fee is contingent in that it will become due and payable only if all principal and interest under the \$62.5 Million Revolver has been repaid and a Change of Control has occurred.
-A Change of Control is defined as any sale, merger, consolidation, share exchange, business combination, equity issuance, or other transaction or series of related transactions, specifically excluding public offerings such as this offering, which result in the stockholders immediately prior to the transaction(s) owning collectively less than 50% of the voting control immediately following the transaction(s) or (ii) any sale, lease, exchange, transfer, or other disposition of substantially all of the assets, taken as a whole, in a single transaction or series of transactions, excluding sales in the ordinary course of business, sale/leaseback and corporate restructuring transactions.
-To date, no shares of Series C Preferred Stock have been issued in connection with the Fee and Reimbursement Agreement.
-As of June 30, 2014, MidOcean, an entity related to Mr. Norris, Mr. Thompson and Mr. Kassar had accrued 1,069,265, 137,606, 19,272 and 21,794 shares of unissued Series C Preferred Stock, respectively.
+The fee is contingent in that it will become due and payable only if all principal and interest under the \$62.5 Million Revolver has been repaid and upon a Change of Control.
+A Change of Control is defined as any sale, merger, consolidation, share exchange, business combination, equity issuance, or other transaction or series of related transactions, specifically excluding public offerings, which result in the stockholders immediately prior to the transaction(s) owning collectively less than 50% of the voting control immediately following the transaction(s) or (ii) any sale, lease, exchange, transfer, or other disposition of substantially all of the assets, taken as a whole, in a single transaction or series of transactions, excluding sales in the ordinary course of business, sale/leaseback and corporate restructuring transactions.
 We plan to use a portion of the proceeds from this offering to repay the borrowings under the \$62.5 Million Revolver, relieving us of future fees on the debt guarantee except for changes in fair market value.